Categories

 Theology:

-Religions, especially monotheistic confessions, are usually based on founders who either receive new spiritual insights through revelations or become a role model for their followers through exemplary personal behavior.
-Then it is the task of every religious community to pass on the founder's wisdom teachings to the following generations in an unadulterated form.
+Religions, especially monotheistic denominations, are usually based on founders who either bring new spiritual insights through revelations or become a spiritual role model for their followers through exemplary personal behavior.

 Hence religions are conservative.
 They want to receive doctrines, traditions, liturgies.
 Changes - including further developments - meet with resistance.
 One can get the impression that religions, especially monotheistic ones, stand in the way of the search for truth.
 For which person can presume to question the wisdom of a founder personality or even to question revelations from the highest heights - the foundations of the revealed religions?